 MSM detoxifies the body and increases blood circulation.
 MSM is an antioxidant that helps to clean the bloodstream and flush toxins trapped in our cells.
 It is also a foreign protein and free radical scavenger.
-In order to maintain good health, we need to supplement our diets with MSM, to enable the body to heal itself.
+To maintain good health, we need to supplement our diets with MSM, to enable the body to heal itself.
 The body uses what it needs, and after 12 hours will flush out any excess amounts.

 Organic sulfur is a nutrient, a necessary part of natural chemical processes in the body and it should not be confused with sulfa-based drugs or sulfites.
 Sulfa or sulfites are forms of inorganic sulfur.
-Sulfa drugs are synthetic and they don’t occur naturally.
+Sulfa drugs are synthetic, and they don’t occur naturally.
 They are used as antibiotics and may cause allergic reactions in some people.

 Is MSM toxic?

 Toxicity data shows that MSM is extremely safe and can be taken at high doses.

 MSM is Generally Recognized as Safe (GRAS) approved substance and it’s well-tolerated by most individuals at dosages of up to 4 grams daily, according to journal Nutrients.
 Although toxicity studies have reported no observed adverse effects up to a level of 5 grams per kilo per day.
 (1)